- Actor and former president of the Screen Actors Guild

 In a 2002 television appearance, actor Ron Silver challenged Asner’s assertion that the United Nations was the only authority that could legitimately stand in judgment of the world’s various governments.
 When Silver stated that the UN was not the “imprimatur of morality,” Anser responded: “Nor are we [Americans].
 Nor are we.”

-In April 2004 Asner wrote a letter “to the Peace and Justice Movement” stating that “9-11 has been used to justify” such things as “endless war,” “a continual rollback in civil liberties that seems to have no end in sight,” and the rise of “an imperialist government.”
-“I also think,” Asner added, “that there is a strong streak of racism whenever we engage in foreign adventures.
+In April 2004 Asner wrote a letter to the leaders of “the Peace and Justice Movement” stating that “9-11 has been used to justify” such things as “endless war,” “a continual rollback in civil liberties that seems to have no end in sight,” and the rise of “an imperialist government.”
+“I also think,” Asner added on another occasion, “that there is a strong streak of racism whenever we engage in foreign adventures.
 Our whole history in regime change has been of people of different color.”

 During the Egyptian revolution of 2011, in which longtime president (and U.S. ally) Hosni Mubarak was toppled—setting the stage for the Muslim Brotherhood‘s rise to power in that country—Asner commented: “What is known is that [Mubarak] has generally been regarded as a dictator for a lot of years.
 The whole American policy of fostering and furthering dictators has to be questioned.”